rohanday3/pwnagotchi-plugins/README.md

-Below is an example of a GitHub README file for the plugin.
-Adjust details, wording, and formatting as needed.

----

 # OnlineHashCrack WPA/WPA2 Handshake Upload Plugin

 This Pwnagotchi plugin automatically uploads WPA/WPA2 `.pcap` handshakes to [OnlineHashCrack.com](https://onlinehashcrack.com) using their new V2 API.
 It collects newly captured `.pcap` files, extracts hash lines in hashcat 22000 format using `hcxpcapngtool`, and sends them to the OnlineHashCrack API.
 The plugin also: